Seattle filmmaker Lynn Shelton, known for 'Humpday' and 'Your Sister's Sister,' dies at 54

 Outside In was shot on location in Everett, and primarily in Granite Falls.

-Shelton grew up in Seattle and said in previous interviews with KING 5's Evening that the Northwest was a part of her and enjoyed placing her characters in familiar landscapes.
+Shelton said in previous interviews with KING 5's Evening that the Northwest was a part of her and enjoyed placing her characters in familiar landscapes.

 Barrett said looking at Shelton's work, she's fascinated by the 'investigation of how people interact.'
 And it's interactions with Lynn she'll remember.